-By 1960, pension plans were widespread, covering nearly half of U.S. workers.¹ But they weren’t subject to uniform funding, vesting, or participation standards, and weren’t insured—so, when a company went broke, its pension did too.
-When American automobile manufacturer Studebaker went out of business in the mid-1960s, thousands of pensioners were faced with massive benefit cuts.
+By 1960, pension plans were widespread, covering nearly half of U.S. workers.¹ But they weren’t subject to uniform funding, vesting, or participation standards, and they weren’t insured, so when a company went broke, its pension did too.
+When American auto manufacturer Studebaker went out of business in the mid-1960s, thousands of pensioners were faced with massive benefit cuts.
 This sparked outrage, and Congress responded with ERISA in 1974.²

 What kinds of plans does ERISA cover?

 At first, ERISA covered only pensions, but now it covers 401(k) plans and many other types of retirement-related plans.
 Today, there are approximately 710,000 ERISA-covered retirement plans providing benefits to about 154 million workers; there are also about five million health and welfare benefit funds subject to ERISA.³ In total, ERISA governs plans that hold roughly $11 trillion in assets.